modelica/newsletter/_2020-02/Simcenter_Amesim_Modelica_Editor_20202.md

 [Siemens Digital Industries Software](https://www.sw.siemens.com/ ) is proud to announce the recent release of Simcenter Amesim 2020.2.
-The key new feature on Modelica Editor being **the exposed variables selection from Modelica Editor**.
+The key new feature on Modelica Editor being **the exposed variables selection**.
 Additional new capabilities include:
 * Blackbox button
 * Internal variables filter button